barseghyanartur/ska/README.rst

 ska
 ===================================================
 Lets you easily sign data, using symmetric-key algorithm encryption.
 Allows you to validate signed data and identify possible validation errors.
-Uses sha1/hmac for signature encryption.
+Uses sha-(1, 224, 256, 385 and 512)/hmac for signature encryption.
+Allows to use custom hash algorithms.
 Comes with shortcut functions for signing (and validating) dictionaries and URLs.

 Key concepts
 ===================================================